Key takeaways

 |---|---|

-| Innovation Pace | Rapid — opinionated updates, quick iteration |
+| Innovation Pace | Rapid — opinionated updates, monthly model swaps, fast feature churn |

-| Community/Ecosystem | Growing — Sourcegraph's developer community |
+| Community/Ecosystem | Growing — vocal HN following; Amp Labs program for enterprises |

-| Long-term Outlook | Positive — Sourcegraph has staying power |
+| Long-term Outlook | Positive but watch the spinout — independence brings focus and standalone-funding risk |

 Bottom Line

-Recommended for: Terminal-native developers who want multi-model capability with transparent, usage-based pricing and appreciate opinionated tool design.
+Recommended for: Terminal-native developers who want curated multi-model capability with transparent, usage-based pricing and appreciate opinionated tool design.

 Research by Ry Walker Research • methodology